The Gadfly Bytes --

 profits) are what drive an economy.

-Implicit in market absolutism and libertarianism is the belief that what is
+Implicit in market fundamentalism and libertarianism is the belief that what is

 best for each individual and each corporation is best for all individuals –